The A-Z list of student clubs and organizations at Caldwell University.

 Advisor – Dr. Rosann Bar

-Music Educators National Conference, or MENC, is the student run music club at Caldwell College.
-The purpose of this organization is to make available to its members the opportunity for professional development, to acquaint students with the privileges and responsibilities of the music education profession, to assist Caldwell College in various projects and events throughout the year, and to provide an opportunity to have contact with collegiate members from other schools.
+Music Educators National Conference, or MENC, is the student run music club at Caldwell University.
+The purpose of this organization is to make available to its members the opportunity for professional development, to acquaint students with the privileges and responsibilities of the music education profession, to assist Caldwell University in various projects and events throughout the year, and to provide an opportunity to have contact with collegiate members from other schools.
 As a club, MENC also sponsors trips to musical performances as well as educational workshops.
 MENC is open to all students who are interested in education and share a love of music.

 Advisor – Rebecca Vega